esmerlingb/prisma-seeder/README.md

 ## Command Line Interface Usage

-You can use `tsx prisma/seed.ts --help` to see how to use it.
+You can run `tsx prisma/seed.ts --help` to see how to use it.
 It will print something like:
 ```
 Usage: seed [options] [command] ...